 While oats are naturally gluten-free, cross-contamination can occur during growing and processing in facilities shared with gluten-containing grains.

-So, opt for gluten-free quick-cooking oats or oat flour from a reliable brand.
+So, opt for a reliable brand of gluten-free quick-cooking oats or oat flour.
 Also, check out the delicious chocolate chip oatmeal bars!

 Here's what you'll need:

-- Vanilla extract - For the ideal final touch!
-A dash of vanilla enhances the already rich chocolate flavor in this recipe, adding depth and deliciousness.
+- Vanilla extract - A dash of vanilla enhances the rich chocolate flavor, adding depth to the cookies.

 How To Make Oat Flour